Bruno Pacheco

 Deceptive Engagement

-By Pablo Lafuente in Bruno Pacheco (Galeria quadrado Azul, Porto, Portugal, 2006)
+Essay by Pablo Lafuente, in Bruno Pacheco (Galeria quadrado Azul, Porto, Portugal, 2006)

 Biography